niessner/Opt/API/release/share/opt/README.md

     ...

 Each expression is implicitly defined over an entire array or entire set of edges.
 Expressions are implicitly squared and summed over all domains since our solver is for non-linear least squared problems.
-Energies are described per-pixel or per-edge with, e.g. `Angle(0,0)`, as the centered pixel.
+Energies are described per-pixel or per-edge with, e.g., `Angle(0,0)`, as the centered pixel.
 Other constant offsets can be given to select neighbors.

 To access values at graph locations you use the name of the vertex as the index into the array: